top of page

 The layer of enamel of our teeth naturally wears down as people age, which often leads to increased tooth sensitivity.

-Undergoing recent dental treatments such as fillings, crowns, or cleanings can briefly increase tooth sensitivity.
-This sensitivity usually passes as the teeth adjust to the new restorations, but if the sensitivity persists, it may be worth consulting with your dentist to check for any issues.
+Dental treatments such as fillings, crowns, or cleanings can briefly increase tooth sensitivity.
+Sensitivity usually passes as the mouth adjusts, but if sensitivity persists, it may be worth going back to your dentist to check for any issues.

-Gum recession and gum disease can both lead to exposure of the tooth roots, which are more sensitive than the enamel.
+Gum recession and gum disease can both lead to exposure of the tooth root, which is more sensitive than the enamel.

-Applying too much pressure while brushing or using a toothbrush with bristles that are too rigid can wear down enamel and cause gum recession.
-Over time, this can eventually lead to increased tooth sensitivity.
+Applying too much pressure while brushing, or using a toothbrush with bristles that are too rigid can wear down enamel and cause gum recession.
+Over time, this can lead to increased tooth sensitivity.

-Without consistent and proper dental care, plaque can build up on teeth and hardens into tartar.
-This build-up may increase harmful bacteria that can cause gum disease and “white-spot lesions” which may increase tooth sensitivity.
+Without consistent oral care, plaque can build up on teeth and harden into tartar.
+This build-up will increase harmful bacteria that can cause gum disease and “white-spot lesions” which contribute to tooth sensitivity.

 Teeth whitening treatments that contain strong corrosive chemicals, especially when applied incorrectly, can cause teeth to become more sensitive.